lokesh0921/DateNow/README.md

 3. Create a new API key
 4. Copy the API key to your `.env` file as `VITE_GEMINI_API_KEY`

-**Important**: Keep your API keys secure and never commit them to version control.

-## 📜 Available Scripts

 ```bash

 ## 📁 Project Structure